BiBiServ/bibigrid/docs/CONFIGURATION_SCHEMA.md

     timezone: string                                # Default is "Europe/Berlin"
     server_name: string                             # Name of Server.
 Default is "bibigrid"
     admin_password: string                          # Admin password.
 Default is "bibigrid".
 Change hardly recommended!
-ganglia: boolean [yes, "no"]                        # deprecated - supported for Ubuntu 16.04 only.
-Default is no

 # Network FileSystem
 nfs: boolean ["yes", no]                            # Enable / Disable Network File System, Default is yes